solidrock-technology/docs/docs/guide/tickets/ticket-options.md

 ::: tip
 You may for example create ticket sets for various age ranges such as 0-2 (Infant), 3-11 (Child), 12-17 (Youth) and Adults and associate the relevant tickets to each age range.
 From the dashboard you'd then get a top-level view of the number of delegates coming to the event within each age range.
 :::

+### Ticket Collection

+If you have a large number of tickets for an event you can group them into collections to make it easier for bookers to navigate and find the right ticket for them.
+Here you can assign one existing [ticket collection](/guide/tickets/ticket-collections.md) to each ticket to categorise into a pre-defined collection.

 ### Does this ticket have any age restrictions?